What Is a Professional LLC (PLLC) & Should You Form One?

 What is a PLLC?

-Professional service providers, including doctors, lawyers, accountants, engineers, and architects, can use this type of LLC because it helps protect your personal assets from potential lawsuits involving business-related issues.
+These professionals can use this type of LLC because it helps protect your personal assets from potential lawsuits involving business-related issues.

-Who Should Set Up a PLLC?
+Who Should Set Up A PLLC?

 Licensed professionals who need to limit their liability should set up a PLLC.

 Professional LLC is not like other business structures:

-- Only licensed professionals can form PLLCs.
+- Only licensed professionals can form PLLCs

 How to Form a PLLC?

-Obtain the State License
+1. Obtain The State License

 Due to this fact, you should always double-check the licensing requirements before forming or operating a professional limited liability company.

 Contact your State Licensing Board and inquire about the necessary licenses for your specific profession .

-Pick a Name for Your PLLC
+2. Pick a Name for Your PLLC

-Your state's rules and statutes will also have restricted terms that you can't use in your PLLC's name, such as "Insurance."
+Your state's rules and statutes will also have restricted terms you can't use in your PLLC's name, such as "Insurance."

-File PLLC Articles of Organization
+3. File PLLC Articles Of Organization

-Articles of Organization represent official formation documents of your business entity.
+LLC Articles of Organization represent the official formation documents of your business entity.